-The academic status of every full-time or part-time student will be determined at the end of the regular fall and spring academic semesters.
+The academic standing of every full-time or part-time student will be determined at the end of the fall, winter, spring, and summer academic terms.

 402.1a The academic status of "no standing" is automatically assigned to a student who withdraws, takes a leave of absence, or is suspended.